opulo-inc/ohai/docs/lumen/x-gantry/index.md

 * Camera is installed with two bolts
 * Camera lens cap is present
 * The wire connectors on both `NEMA-11-stepper-motor` units face away from each other, sitting adjacent to their respective cable strain relief points
-* Each `CP40-holder` has been lubricated and fit-tested with a nozzle
+* Each `nozzle-holder` has been lubricated and fit-tested with a nozzle
 * `Z-belt-loop` feels appropriately tensioned when plucked
 * Each `z-gantry` moves smoothly when actuated back-and-forth by hand
 * 2x `M5-hex-nut` are installed in `x-gantry-back` for use with `drag-chain` attachment